Psychedelic treatments for trauma-related disorders: Treatment procedure

 Most MDMA-assisted psychotherapy treatments start with the administration of MDMA orally, with initial doses ranging from 75 to 125 mg.
 After one to two hours, a second dose of half the initial dose is offered to patients.
 During these sessions, patients are encouraged to alternate between introspection periods and talking with the therapist.
 Usually, two therapists accompany each patient while under the influence of MDMA and help facilitate introspection and encourage remembering and processing the traumatic events.
 Patients are given time to relax and listen to music to help induce periods of introspection.
 Therapy sessions last 6 to 8 hours and usually end when the drug's effects on the patients return to baseline.
 Patients are monitored and stay the night at the clinic and can leave the following day.
 Three integration sessions where patients can discuss the experience of the MDMA session, process emotions, and receives psychoeducation are held the morning after or shortly after the MDMA session.
 In most cases, the process of MDMA sessions followed by the integration sessions is repeated three times, usually a month apart.

 Evidence of effectiveness

-In multiple trials, MDMA-assisted psychotherapy has been shown to significantly reduce PTSD symptoms after treatment, and the improvement in symptoms continued at 12 months follow ups with patients reporting quality of life improvements in addition to trauma-related symptom reduction.
+In multiple trials, MDMA-assisted psychotherapy has been shown to significantly reduce PTSD symptoms after treatment, with patients reporting quality of life improvements in addition to trauma-related symptom reduction.